building-energy/ABCE_Open_Data_Project/external_datasets/Household_Energy_Efficiency_Statistics/README.md

 The files in this folder are:

   * This README.md file.
+  * A Jupyter Notebook named 'data_cleaning_process.ipynb' which describes the steps involved in cleaning the     original .xls dataset and formatting it to a .csv.
   * A Jupyter Notebook named 'example_of_data_analysis.ipynb' which contains examples, written in Python, of     how to analyse the dataset.
 This notebook can be viewed directly in GitHub or on NBViewer here: 'Insert link'
   * A file named 'X' which is an example plot created by the analysis in the Jupyter Notebook.